Shah-Mazhar/Projective-Cancer-Mortality-Model-for-China/README.md

 •	Created a TimeSeries() function that takes deaths by cancer in China at 1990 and made a projection of deaths by cancer in China until 2050.

-•	Generated two graphs, one with the projection model and another that shows the relationship between deaths by cancer vs life expectancy of China
+•	Generated two graphs, one with the projection model and another that shows the relationship between deaths by cancer vs life expectancy of China.

 ## Projective Cancer Mortality Model for China: